Issue Deep Dive

 How much ODA does France allocate to climate projects?

-France was the third-largest donor for projects related to climate change mitigation and adaptation in 2021.
+France was the 4th largest donor for projects related to climate change mitigation and adaptation in 2022.

-This funding represents 57% of France’s bilateral allocable ODA, more than double the DAC average of 24%, putting it in second place among DAC donors in terms of its relative prioritization of climate change-related projects.
+This funding represents 59% of France’s bilateral allocable ODA, putting it in 3rd place among DAC donors in terms of its relative prioritization of climate change-related projects.

 How is France's climate ODA changing?